Read more about our vision and mission for older people living in Cheshire East.

 Our mission statement

 The key purpose of Age UK Cheshire East is to make the lives of older people in Cheshire East more fulfilling and address issues which impact on older people, such as loneliness and access to services.
-Our mission can be neatly summed up as "To improve the later life of the people of Cheshire East"
+Our mission can be neatly summed up as "Empowering older people to live more independent lives"

-- empowering to allow others to achieve their goals
+- Empowering - we will enable others to achieve their goals

 Our Commitment to equality, diversity and inclusion